-The drug epidemic within our country has seemed to only worsen as time goes on.
+The drug epidemic within our country has seemed only to worsen as time goes on.
 Many substances have been reformulated for increased potency, which has contributed to more people developing addictions to them.
 One of the most problematic types of substances in this epidemic has been opioid pain medications.
-Of course, these substances have a valuable purpose within the medical realm, but they can also be quite dangerous and come with a huge risk of addiction.
+Of course, these substances have a valuable purpose within the medical realm, but they can also be quite dangerous and come with a considerable risk of addiction.
 OxyContin has been a massive problem in particular since it was introduced in 1996.
 Let’s take a look at the OxyContin pain management history and facts.

-An LA Times investigation into this matter actually found quite a lot of interesting facts about OxyContin, including the deceit and misdirection surrounding it.
-In fact, based on reviewed confidential documents from Purdue and various other records, they found that earlier clinical trials had shown that the 12 hour claim was not true for many patients and that the company had even been confronted with further evidence, reports from sales reps, independent research, and complaints from doctors regarding this.
-Yet, Purdue continued to hold on strong to the 12-hour pain relief claim, likely in large part to keep the revenue flowing.
-Realistically, OxyContin does not offer much advantage over other less expensive pain medications without the 12-hour claim.
+An LA Times investigation into this matter found quite a lot of interesting facts about OxyContin, including the deceit and misdirection surrounding it.
+In fact, based on reviewed confidential documents from Purdue and various other records, they found that earlier clinical trials had shown that the 12-hour claim was not valid for many patients.
+Also, the company had even been confronted with further evidence, reports from sales reps, independent research, and complaints from doctors regarding this.
+Purdue continued to hold on strong to the 12-hour pain relief claim, likely in large part to keep the revenue flowing.
+Realistically, OxyContin pain management does not offer much advantage over other less expensive pain medications without the 12-hour claim.
 There was even a point in the late 90’s where doctors had begun prescribing OxyContin in shorter intervals, which prompted Purdue to send a flurry of sales reps to get them back onto the 12-hour dosing regimen.
 Purdue recommended prescribing stronger doses instead of more frequent ones, which can increase the risks of overdose, addiction, and death.

 OxyContin Abuse and Dependence